stratworld/strat/docsSrc/markdown/index.md

 stratc ./HelloWorld.st && stratc ./HelloWorld.sa
 ```

-With Strat you don't specify infrastructure details, just how you don't write gotos and register assignments.
+In Strat, you don't specify infrastructure details, just how you don't write gotos and register assignments.
 The Strat compiler figures out how to host your system for you.
-You write your system components as functions in languges you already know like Javascript, then you write Strat files that describe how those files form a system.
+You write your system components as functions in languages you already know like Javascript, then you write Strat files that describe how those files form a system.

 ### Better infrastructure than what you're building by hand